An old car can make even a commute or grocery store run feel special, its interior imbued with the memories of every adventure it ever had.

 Elana Scherr has been writing about cars and car culture for 10 years, covering everything from vintage hot rod history to new technology.
 She is currently senior editor for Car and Driver magazine.

 Todd Cole is an internationally acclaimed photographer and filmmaker who lives and works in Los Angeles.
 His work has appeared in many international publications, including i-D, Purple, Self Service, POP, 032c, T Magazine, Vogue, the New York Times Style Magazine, the Fader, Art Review, and the Journal.
-He has also published a photography book, “I’m Yours to Keep” (AndPress, 2012).
+His book "I'm Yours to Keep" was published by AndPress in 2012.